amolsaxe3/FinancialApp/README.md

 </div>
 <hr />
 <br />
-## Install
-- **If you have installation or compilation issues with this project, please see [debugging guide](https://github.com/electron-react-boilerplate/electron-react-boilerplate/issues/400)**

 ## Starting Development

 Start the app in the `dev` environment.
 This starts the renderer process in [**hot-module-replacement**](https://webpack.js.org/guides/hmr-react/) mode and starts a webpack dev server that sends hot updates to the renderer process